rishabh-397/task-management-app/README.md

 **Application:** https://task-management-app-eight-gilt.vercel.app

-> **Note:** The frontend is hosted on Vercel, while the MySQL database is hosted on Railway.
+> **Note:** The frontend is hosted on Vercel, while the MySQL database is hosted on My SQL WorkBench.
 The initial request may take a few seconds to load.

 ---